jrabasco/LSBEngine/README.md

 $ sbt run-main me.lsbengine.bin.UserManager remove <username>
 ```

 The usernames are case insensitive.
+Remember that all the users are considered _admin_ users.

 ## Running